yuriy-tolstoguzov/ScaledCenterCarousel/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Customization

+The library is made purposely simple, but there are number of ways you can customize it.
+Most of properties could be set from IB via `IBInspectable`.

+### Layout

+- `centerCellHeight` - The height of cell at the center position.
+- `centerCellWidth` - The width of cell at the center position.
+- `normalCellHeight` - The height of cells that far enough from the center position.
+- `normalCellWidth` - The width of cells that far enough from the center position.
+- `proposedContentOffset` - The content offset that will be set once after next data source change.
+Think about adding items after you get them from web service and you want to pre-select one of them.

+### Pagination (UICollectionViewDelegate)

+If you want user to be able to select only one item at a time, you probably will use built-in `YTScaledCenterCarouselPaginator` and set it as your `UICollectionView` delegate.

+It has next delegate methods:
+- `-carousel:didSelectElementAtIndex:`
+- `-carousel:didScrollToVisibleCells:`

+If your data source will adopt `YTScaledCenterCarouselDataSource` protocol.
+It will always know what item is selected now and can use this knowledge to add some customization to selected cells.
+Also it encouraged to check cell selected state, because it's updated accordingly as well.

 ## Requirements

 iOS 7+